dekonnection/atreis/README.md

 ## How do I build one ?

+Two solutions:
-Unfortunately, I'm not planning on designing a PCB for it, so you're on your own to laser-cut the plates and hand-wire it.
+- like I did when I started the project, laser-cut the plates and hand-wire it.
+- use the PCB and case files available in this repository, wonderfully created by https://github.com/climent

 # Firmware